Google co-founders Larry Page and Sergey Brin step down as leaders of Alphabet

 "We've never been ones to hold on to management roles when we think there's a better way to run the company.
 And Alphabet and Google no longer need two CEOs and a president," the pair wrote in an open letter about the management change.
 "Going forward, Sundar will be the CEO of both Google and Alphabet."

-Alphabet was created in 2015 as an umbrella corporation for the company's broad portfolio of business, although Google remains by far its biggest source of revenue.
+Page had been CEO since 2011.
+Alphabet was created in 2015 as an umbrella corporation for the company's broad portfolio of businesses, although Google remains by far its biggest source of revenue.

-Page and Brin both have been noticeably absent from Google events in the past year.
-Both stopped making appearances at weekly question-and-answer sessions with employees, and Page didn't attend this summer's Alphabet shareholders meeting even though he was still in the CEO role.
+Page and Brin, both 46, have been noticeably absent from Google events in the past year.
+They stopped making appearances at weekly question-and-answer sessions with employees, and Page didn't attend this summer's Alphabet shareholders meeting even though he was still in the CEO role.

 At the same time, Pichai has taken an increasingly prominent role in representing Alphabet during quarterly earnings calls with investors and in congressional hearings.